General University Reference Utility

 This policy applies to any research and instructional activities, sponsored and unsponsored, conducted under the auspices of the University.
-This policy is applicable to all University locations (except the Hershey Medical Center which conducts independent biosafety committee reviews), and to research conducted off-site by University personnel.
-University projects involving the use of biohazardous materials at other institutions shall receive Institutional Biosafety Committee (IBC) approval from the cooperating institution.
-In the case of collaboration between the Hershey Medical Center and any other University location, Hershey will be treated as a cooperating institution.
+This policy is applicable to all University locations (except the College of Medicine and Hershey Medical Center which conducts independent biosafety committee reviews), and to research conducted off-site by University personnel.
+University projects involving the use of regulated/biohazardous materials at other institutions shall receive Institutional Biosafety Committee (IBC) approval from the cooperating institution.
+In the case of collaboration between the College of Medicine/Hershey Medical Center (Hershey) and any other University location, Hershey will be treated as a cooperating institution.
 Copies of IBC approvals from cooperating institutions should be forwarded to the Office for Research Protections (ORP) along with a completed IBC application.
-The Penn State IBC may require approval from the cooperating institution prior to granting their approval.
+The IBC may require approval from the cooperating institution prior to granting its approval.

 Budget executives and budget administrators shall ensure that all supervisors in their area are familiar with the provisions of this policy.
 Supervisors (department chairs, faculty and other employees with direct oversight of University employees and students) shall ensure that all University research is conducted in compliance with this policy.
 Employees and students shall ensure that their activities comply with any and all safety policies and procedures mandated by this policy.